 When the skin of the neck starts to sag, it can make a person look overweight and older.
-To prevent this from happening, Orange County residents should consider a neck lift from Dr. Sikorski.
-She can trim away excess skin, fat, and tighten muscle under the jaw to eliminate double chins and create a stunning jawline.
+To prevent this from happening, residents should consider a neck lift from Dr. Sikorski at Natural Image OC.
+She can trim away excess skin and fat and tighten muscle under the jaw to eliminate double chins and create a stunning jawline.

 What is a Neck Lift?